infinum/android-sentinel/README.md

 #### Built in

 - `AppInfoTool` - opens Android OS Settings page of the application in which _Sentinel_ was implemented
+- `BundleMonitorTool` - monitors Bundle objects passed around the application mostly for size avoiding _TransactionTooLarge_ exceptions
+- `Preference Editor` - by tapping any preference _Sentinel_ opens a screen where you can edit current value

 #### Dependency wrappers